erkam-dev/phone-mirroring/README.md

 - [scrcpy](https://formulae.brew.sh/formula/scrcpy)

 ## How to use
+1. Install the required packages.
-1. Download the Phone Mirroring.app.zip file
+2. Download the Phone Mirroring.app.zip file
-2. Extract the app file to Applications folder on your Mac.
+3. Extract the app file to Applications folder on your Mac.
-3. Connect your Android device via ADB.
+4. Connect your Android device via ADB.
 [Learn more about the ADB](https://developer.android.com/tools/adb)
-4. Run the app
+5. Run the app

 That's it. you should see your phone screen on your Mac.